Marsh sandpiper

 The marsh sandpiper (Tringa stagnatilis) is a small wader.
 It is a rather small shank, and breeds in open grassy steppe and taiga wetlands from easternmost Europe to the Russian Far East.
-The genus name Tringa is the New Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The genus name Tringa is the Neo-Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific stagnatilis is from Latin stagnum, "swamp".

 Description

 The marsh sandpiper resembles a small elegant greenshank, with a long fine bill and very long yellowish legs.
 Like the greenshank, it is greyish brown in breeding plumage, paler in winter, and has a white wedge up its back that is visible in flight.
 However, it is more closely related to the common redshank and the wood sandpiper.
 Together, they form a group of smallish shanks which tend to have red or reddish legs, and in breeding plumage are generally a subdued, light brown above with some darker mottling, with a pattern of somewhat diffuse small brownish spots on the breast and neck.
 The length is 22–26 cm, wingspan is 55–59 cm and weight is 45–120 g.